Privacy notice

 Details of why and how we collect, use and store your personal and special category data can be found in the specific privacy notices for each service.

 We will not keep your personal information any longer than needed and will dispose of it securely.
 The length of time we need to keep information will depend on the purpose for which it's collected.
-Our service-specific privacy notices give further information on how long we keep your information.

 To provide services and to meet our legal obligations as a local authority, we sometimes need to share your personal information with external organisations.

-We will only share your personal information where necessary, either to comply with the law or where permitted under data protection legislation.
+We'll only share your personal information where necessary, either to comply with the law or where permitted under data protection legislation.

-Examples of organisations, we may share your personal information with include:
+Examples of organisations we may share your personal information with include:

 For more information about who we share your personal data with and why, see the section ‘Service Related Privacy Notices’.